BlocProtocol/BLOC-wiki/docs/about/Contributing.md

 ## **Connect with developers**

 Got skills ?
 What about join us on the BLOC project and bring your own stone so we can build a better structure ?
-Join already talented developers team ready to propel BLOC to next level.
+Join our [Discord Channel](https://discord.gg/5Buudya) to meet talented developers like you ready to propel BLOC to next level.
 We can't wait to see you !

 ## **About this project**